 Several states, led by Texas, strongly opposed placement inside their borders.

 Accordingly, the re-designations of TPS for Syria has angered critics, as well as refugee resettlement critics, who claim it disregards the fears of U.S. citizens to Syrian refugee relocation efforts.

 Many argue that Syrian fighters have trained with ISIS forces seeking ways to infiltrate the United States in order to conduct terrorist attacks.

 In fact, there are more Syrians who have gained lawful entry to the U.S. through the resettlement process than Temporary Protected Status beneficiaries.
 This is no reason to terminate the TPS program in place for Syrians.

 TPS beneficiaries, after all, were living in the U.S. at the time of the initial TPS designation in 2012.
-It is unlikely TPS beneficiaries trained with ISIS, a relatively recent phenomenon, since they have living here for the past 4 – 5 years at minimum.
+It is unlikely TPS beneficiaries trained with ISIS, a relatively recent phenomenon, since they have living here at least 4 – 5 years before the first TPS designation.

 Rather, the contrary is true.